les-tontons-crafters/xtrem-tdd-money-kata/java/docs/10-bank-redesign.md

 > Let's use this technique

-### Tests list
+### Implement the New Bank
-Based on the example mapping outcome we can create a test list and think about the design of our `Bank`.
+Based on the example mapping outcome we can easily resonate and think about the design of our `Bank`.

 #### Define pivot currency
 ![Define Pivot Currency](img/bank-redesign-pivot-currency.png)